-[Docket No. FR-6189-N-01]
+[FR-6365-N-01]

-Section 8 Housing Assistance Payments Program-Annual Adjustment Factors, Fiscal Year 2020
+Section 8 Housing Assistance Payments Program-Annual Adjustment Factors, Fiscal Year 2023

-AGENCY: Office of the Assistant Secretary for Policy Development and Research, HUD.
+AGENCY: Office of the Assistant Secretary for Policy Development and Research, Department of Housing and Urban Development, HUD.

-ACTION: Notice of Fiscal Year (FY) 2020 Annual Adjustment Factors (AAFs).
+ACTION: Notice of fiscal year (FY) 2023 annual adjustment factors (AAFs).

 SUMMARY: The United States Housing Act of 1937 requires that certain assistance contracts signed by owners participating in the Department's Section 8 housing assistance payment programs provide annual adjustments to monthly rentals for units covered by the contracts.
-This notice announces FY 2020 AAFs for adjustment of contract rents on the anniversary of those assistance contracts.
+For owners subject to a Reserve for Replacement deposit requirement, HUD also requires that the amount of the required deposit be adjusted each year by the AAF.
+This notice announces FY 2023 AAFs for such adjustments.
 The factors are based on a formula using residential rent and utility cost changes from the most recent annual Bureau of Labor Statistics (BLS) Consumer Price Index (CPI) survey.
-The FY 2020 AAFs are the first to use the revised BLS area definitions for local area CPI.
-A separate Federal Register notice, to be published following the finalization of the FY 2020 federal appropriations, will be used in the calculation of the calendar year (CY) 2020 Housing Choice Voucher (HCV) renewal funding for public housing agencies (PHAs)